pudly/schmopera-hugo/content/articles/5-questions-for-mireille-asselin-the-amici-chamber-ensemble.md

----
++++
+categories = "Interview"
+slug = /5-questions-for-mireille-asselin-the-amici-chamber-ensemble/
-title: "5 Questions for Mireille Asselin &amp; the Amici Chamber Ensemble"
+title = "5 Questions for Mireille Asselin &amp; the Amici Chamber Ensemble"
----
++++

 ## 1\.
 All of you have experience working in a large scale (symphony orchestras, large opera houses).
 What changes when the ensemble becomes small, as with this concert?